raspberrypilearning/3d-adventure/en/step_3.md

 --- collapse ---

 ---
-title: My game object does not show my new material
+title: My GameObject does not show my new material
 ---

 Look at your game object in the Inspector.
 Is your new material added as a component?
 If not drag it across from the Project window.